Captain-Bacon/Ollama-for-TXTAI/README.md

 install ollama

 in the root folder of the txtai repo run
-'''pip install .'''
+'''pip install -e .'''
-this will install the repo from your local machine.
+this will install the repo from your local machine, the '-e' allows the files to be editable rather than static taken at the point of the build/install.
 Now when you make changes to the files then it will take those and use them rather than a PyPi version.

 Inside the repo you'll find a folder called src/piplines/llm or similar.